 Use them when emailing colleagues, or in your citation management software!

 Search for articles and e-books with Scholar OneSearch:

-Or, if you already know that your article or e-book is in one of the databases named in a tab at the top of this page, click on the tab to go directly to instructions for that database.
+You can still link to permalinks provided by external databases if you prefer.
+If you know that your article or e-book is in one of the databases named in a tab at the top of this page, click on the tab to go directly to instructions for that database.

 What about DOIs?